virus47/SecurePass-Lab/README.md

 python3 run.py --mode breach-list-check --password "123456"

-**IF YOU WANT TO ADD CUSTOM WORDLIST YOU CAN ALSO DO SO BY ADDING YOUR WORDLIST IN "securepass-lab/data/wordlists/" DIRECTORY.**
+**YOU CAN ALSO ADD YOUR CUSTOM WORDLIST IN "securepass-lab/data/wordlists/" DIRECTORY.**